RichterBros/Mr-Robogers-Neighborhood/README.md

 Everytime the user clicks on the "submit your number!" button, page will cycle through three different images.

-The reset button refreshes the page.
+The "reset" button refreshes the page.

 ## Setup/Installation Requirements